American Beauty (album): Release

 The album was remixed for 5.1 surround in 2001 by Mickey Hart.
-This version is heavy in reverb and bass drum, and received mixed reviews.
-It was remastered and expanded with eight bonus tracks, as part of the box set The Golden Road (1965–1973) in 2001.
+This version is heavy in reverb and bass drum, and received mixed reviews, with one reviewer calling it "musically and sonically goofy".

+It was remastered and expanded with eight bonus tracks as part of the box set The Golden Road (1965–1973) in 2001.
 This version was released separately in 2003.

+A 50th Anniversary Deluxe Edition of American Beauty was released as a three-disc CD on October 30, 2020.
+Disc one is a newly remastered version of the album.
+Discs two and three are a live concert by the band, recorded on February 18, 1971 at the Capitol Theater in Port Chester, New York.

 Reception

 Andy Zwerling of Rolling Stone felt that the album was a continuation of Workingman's Dead, though there was more care and contentment in the singing, as well as the instrument playing being rich.
 Robert Christgau also compared the album to Workingman's Dead, feeling it was "sweeter vocally and more direct instrumentally".
 The Washington Post writer Tom Zito felt that the album showed "wisdom of age" when compared to their earlier works, while maintaining an "exuberance of youth."
 Jason Ankeny at AllMusic feels that the album is the Dead's "studio masterpiece", and in comparing it to Workingman's Dead, it is "more representative of the group as a collective unit".